MisterMarlu/WebCrawler/readme.md

 # WebCrawler

-An easy script to crawl through websites.
-This crawler is not searching for anything but can be extended very easy via asynchronous callback functions.
+A script to crawl through websites.
+This crawler is not searching for anything but can be extended very easy via asynchronous callback functions and modules.

 Some configurations can be modified by creating a web-crawler.json file with specific parameters.